nix-community/nixpkgs-fmt/README.md

 weighted that way.

-To implement this, we needed a whitespace and comment-preserving parser which [rnix][rnix] provides to us.
+To implement this, we needed a whitespace and comment-preserving parser which [rnix](https://github.com/nix-community/rnix-parser) provides to us.
 Then create an engine that follows the AST and patches the tree with rewrite rules.
 The nice thing about this design is that it also works on incomplete or broken nix code.
 We are able to format up to the part that is missing/broken, which makes it great for potential editor integration.

 Most of the other formatters out there take a pretty-printing approach where the AST is parsed, and then a pretty-printer inspects and formats the AST back